Newmarket Academy GCSE results have risen again – the sixth year in succession.

 - Avoid trivial absences such as, ‘buying new shoes’.
 This would not be accepted as a reasonable absence.

 - Holidays should not be taken in school time.
-Any Leave of Absence can only be agreed by the Head Teacher and only agreed where there are exceptional circumstances (see below).
+Any Leave of Absence can only be agreed by the Principal and only agreed where there are exceptional circumstances (see below).

 - Respond to letters or telephone calls regarding attendance and punctuality.